 The Company has received revised order for the FY 2008-09 under section 263 from Assessing Officer raising an additional demand of Rs 61, taking the total demand to Rs 124.
-The Company has filed an appeal before ITAT.
-The order giving effect to the said order has been received and appeal is filed with Commissioner Appeals.
-The Company has received the order from ITAT for the FY 2008-09 and ITAT has quashed the order of the Assessing Officer.
+The Company had filed an appeal before ITAT.
+Subsequently, the Company has received the order from ITAT for the FY 2008-09 and ITAT has quashed the order of the Assessing officer.
 Order giving effect to the ITAT order is yet to be received.